Messiahprince19/Java_AES_File_Encryption_Tool/Java_AES_File_Encryption_Tool/README.txt

-Java AES File Encryption Tool - AVASOFT Placement Project
+Java AES File Encryption Tool

 This project is a secure desktop-based AES file encryption/decryption tool using Java Swing.
 It allows users to encrypt and decrypt any file (e.g., PDFs, images, documents) with AES encryption (CBC mode).